StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-redundant-ptp-timing-clock-sources.md

 The "automatic source selection disabled" alarm raises when an operator locks the system real-time clock to an interface.
 See "status & debuging" below.

-The "selected new active source" event raises when phc2sys switches between sources for any reason.
+The "selected new active source" event is raised when phc2sys switches between sources for any reason.

-The ["StarlingX Documentation"](https://docs.starlingx.io/system_configuration/kubernetes/configuring-ptp-service-using-the-cli.html#ptp-instance-configuration) contains additional information about these alarms and also how to investigate them.
+The [PTP instance configuration](https://docs.starlingx.io/system_configuration/kubernetes/configuring-ptp-service-using-the-cli.html#ptp-instance-configuration) section in the StarlingX documentation contains additional information about these alarms and how to investigate them.

-# status & debuging
+# Status & debugging

 The HA feature provides an interface for maintenance, deemed for the host admin to retrieve status and control the clock list and selection.
 The admin can:
 * Display the current clock status, including all the values used by the clock selection algorithm;
-* List the eligible for selection clocks;
+* List the eligible clocks for selection;
 * Disable and re-enable a clock source;
 * Lock to a single clock source and unlock.

 You can find more information about this feature in the ["StarlingX Documentation"](https://docs.starlingx.io/system_configuration/kubernetes/configuring-ptp-service-using-the-cli.html#ptp-instance-configuration).

+# About StarlingX

+If you would like to learn more about the project and get involved check the [website](https://www.starlingx.io) for more information or [download the code](https://opendev.org/starlingx) and start to experiment with the platform.
+If you are already evaluating or using the software please fill out the [user survey](https://openinfrafoundation.formstack.com/forms/starlingx_user_survey) and help the community improve the project based on your feedback.